Michael Wing, Hofburg Imperial Palace

 People in Vienna are famous for spending major amounts of time each day at a Viennese coffee house.
 Try Viennese coffee at a traditional coffeehouse.
 Viennese coffee has two shots of espresso and uses whipped cream and a bit of chocolate in place of cream and sugar.

 Popular coffee houses include Cafe Demel, Cafe Sacher, Cafe Landtmann, Cafe Museum and Cafe Central in Palais Ferstel.
 Palais Ferstel was the social center of Vienna in the early 1900s and it includes Cafe Central, ballrooms and salon areas.
-Singmund Freud used to stop in at Cafe Landtmann.
+Sigmund Freud used to stop in at Cafe Landtmann.

 Visit Vienna – Belvedere Palace